Covent Garden: Modern changes

 The Covent Garden Estate was part of Beecham Estates and Pills Limited from 1924 to 1928, after which it was managed by a successor company called Covent Garden Properties, owned by the Beechams and other private investors.
 This new company sold some properties at Covent Garden, while becoming active in property investment in other parts of London.
 In 1962 the bulk of the remaining properties in the Covent Garden area, including the market, were sold to the newly established government-owned Covent Garden Authority for £3,925,000.

-By the end of the 1960s, traffic congestion had reached such a level that the use of the square as a modern wholesale distribution market was becoming untenable, and significant redevelopment was planned.
+By the end of the 1960s, traffic congestion had reached such a level that the use of the square as a modern wholesale distribution market was becoming untenable, and significant redevelopment was planned, with an international conference centre to be built on the piazza and the central building being converted for other uses.
 Following a public outcry, buildings around the square were protected in 1973, preventing redevelopment.
 The following year the market moved to a new site in Nine Elms, between Battersea and Vauxhall in southwest London.
 The square languished until its central building re-opened as a shopping centre in 1980.

 After consulting with residents and local businesses, Westminster Council drew up an action plan to improve the area while retaining its historic character in 2004.
 The market buildings, along with several other properties in Covent Garden, were bought by a property company in 2006.